marcwrobel/marcwrobel.github.io/about.md

 ## Summary

 - 15+ years of experience developing web applications and back-ends, primarily in Java.
-- Strong Linux administration and automation skills with Ansible.
+- Good knowledge of DevOps tools and practices.
-- Good knowledge of DevOps tools.
+- Strong Linux administration skills.

 ## Experience